devkitPro/wut/README.md

 # wut
 Let's try make a Wii U Toolchain / SDK for creating rpx/rpl.

-Licensed under the terms of the GNU General Public License, version 2 or later (GPLv2+).
+Licensed under the terms of the zlib license.
+See [LICENSE.md](https://github.com/devkitPro/wut/LICENSE.md) for details.

 ## Install